The probability density function tail of the Kardar-Parisi-Zhang equation in the strongly non-linear regime: Dimensional scaling of the PDF tail

 Here the coefficients $c_{0d}, c_{1d}, c_{2d}$ represents the transformed coefficients in the $d$-dimensional case.
-We will now show some results of the predicted PDF tails combining Eq. (\ref{eq:4.1}) with Eqs. (\ref{eq:5.4})-(\ref{eq:5.6}).
+We will show some results of the predicted PDF tails combining Eq. (\ref{eq:4.1}) with Eqs. (\ref{eq:5.4})-(\ref{eq:5.6}).

-We will now elucidate on the effects of in particular dimensionality but also on the significance of the non-Gaussian tails by computing the dimensional dependence of the PDF tails.
+We will now elaborate on the effects of in particular dimensionality but also on the significance of the non-Gaussian tails by computing the dimensional dependence of the PDF tails.
 For the case of dimension $d=1$ we will compare the analytical prediction in Eq. (\ref{eq:4.1}) with an exponential tail, $P(w_2) \sim e^{-c d w_2}$, which we motivate below.
 The expression for the PDF tails can be written as

 where $c$ is a numerical coefficient and $d$ is the spatial dimension.
 Note that the power $3/2$ in the exponential comes directly from the non-linear interaction term in the KPZ equation whereas the factor $c d$ arises from the linear part of the equation.
+That is, there is no obvious relation to the standard scaling exponents.
 This suggests that KPZ supports harmonic growth in all spatial directions and the physical dimensions are weakly correlated with a smooth behaviour of the scaling function as the dimensionality changes.
-Furthermore, it is important to note that to have a finite upper critical dimension, the scale lengths $k_d$ in Eqs. (\ref{eq:5.4}) and (\ref{eq:5.6}) have to change.
+Furthermore, we note that one indication of an upper critical dimension may be a discontinuous change of the scale lengths, $k_d$ in Eqs. (\ref{eq:5.4}) and (\ref{eq:5.6}), as the spatial dimensionality, $d$, is changed.
+Here we emphasize that the PDF tails is only one way of characterizing the roughness of a surface.
+For example, an increase in the fourth moment (kurtosis) indicates a higher likelihood of extreme events, which may in turn indicate an increased roughness.